Trump, Biden catapult Jan. 6 into race for White House

 Some Trump allies view the focus from Democrats on Jan.
 6 as overblown.

-“I just think that Democrats wake up every morning… and they look at the calendar, the iPhone says January 6th, 2021.
+“I just think that Democrats wake up every morning … and they look at the calendar, the iPhone says Jan.
+6, 2021.
 The date never changes,” former senior Trump aide Kellyanne Conway said during a recent Fox News appearance.
 “And then they get into an electric vehicle and go get an abortion.
 I just described the Democratic Party to you in seven seconds.”

 But polling ahead of the third anniversary of the attack suggests Jan.
 6 still resonates with a large swath of voters.